 Nibley adopted the Nibley City Multi-Modal Transportation Master Plan in 2011.
 The Plan was developed, "as the next step in the process of fulfilling the goals established in the Transportation component of the Nibley City General Plan."
 The vision and purpose of the Transportation Master Plan is, "to create a framework and basis for a multi-modal transportation system that provides for the safe and efficient movement of goods, services and people throughout Nibley City."
-The multi-modal vision focuses on implementing planning practices and strategies that will better integrate the roadway systems, the trail and bikeway system and the public transit system that are already in place in Nibley City, and to create a balanced approach to transportation improvements that do not focus solely on one component of the transportation system.
+The multimodal vision focuses on implementing planning practices and strategies that will better integrate the roadway systems, the trail and bikeway system and the public transit system that are already in place in Nibley City, and to create a balanced approach to transportation improvements that do not focus solely on one component of the transportation system.
 The Multi-Modal Transportation Plan also incorporates goals, objectives and standards for paths and bikeways from the 2011 Nibley Parks and Trails Master Plan.
+The maps on Page 16 of this General Plan show the preferred roadway alignments for 2600 South and 3200 South where each intersects with Highway 165.
+These alignments support and augment the 2011 Multi-Modal Transportation Master Plan.

 Additionally, the Cache Metropolitan Planning Organization has created the Cache County Regional Transportation Plan 2040.
 This plan was adopted by the CMPO on June 15, 2015, builds on previously adopted CMPO transportation plans and should be referred to when considering any road or connection that could affect adjacent municipalities.
-Nibley City recognizes the importance of a regionally unified and cohesive approach to transportation planning, with the admission that Nibley City's transportation network affects other communities, and vice versa.
+Nibley City recognizes the importance of a regionally unified and cohesive approach to transportation planning, with the understanding that Nibley City's transportation network affects other communities, and vice versa.